COVID-19: you can keep informed of the situation and CERN's measures by consulting the CERN information pages.

 - Ensure your driving licence is valid for the duration of your contract (for more information see this page).

-7. Read the useful information on the page "What I need to know", covering specificities of life in France and Switzerland.
+6. Read the useful information on the next page, "What I need to know", covering specificities of life in France and Switzerland.

 - Your HR adviser (for staff) and Programme coordinator (for Fellows and students) will guide you on specific questions regarding any entitlements you may have (see "Who are my key contacts" page).